DendraScience/goes-dds-client/README.md

 # GOES DDS Client

-Provides a simple client class that communicates to the GOES Data Collection System using the DDS (DCP Data Service) protocol.
+Provides a simple client class that communicates with the GOES Data Collection System using the DDS (DCP Data Service) protocol.
 Allows a basic set of request/response messages to be sent/received over TCP sockets to authenticate and retrieve data.

 ## Instructions